snac-cooperative/technical-docs/Vocabulary-properties-and-ontologies.md

 ### Introduction

 There are two related yet distinct issues: controlled vocabularies and ontologies.
+(Or Markov matrices instead of the ontologies; described below.)
 The vocabularies are a list of properties and can easily be accommodated in a single SQL table.
 Policies need to be developed for create, update, and delete of property entries.
-It might also be sensible to design the properties with multilingual labels, that is multiple labels where each label is specific to a specified language.
-All properties for all vocabularies are (probably) equivalent, thus there is only a single extensive list of properties.
+It might also be sensible to design the properties with multilingual labels (and definitions).
+By multilingual I
+mean: multiple labels where each label is specific to a specific language, but the labels all have the same meaning.
+All properties for all vocabularies probably have identical data structure, thus there is only a single extensive list of properties.
 Each property has a unique id, and needs a definition.
-By and large, the property table is simply a dictionary-like entity with labels and definitions.
+By and large, the property table is simply a dictionary-like structure with labels and definitions.

+Properties do vary by type, where type examples are: topical subject, gender, function, etc.

 ### Property domain

-By design, each property has a domain which is made explicit by the definition.
-The Wikipedia clarifies this issue since some terms only result in a disambiguation page.
-My "automotive" example may not be good, but the "belt" example holds up quite well.
+By design, each property has an explicit definition.
+The Wikipedia clarifies this issue since some (ambiguous) terms only result in a disambiguation page.

-The properties "automotive" and "automobile" are closely related, and in common use it is reasonable to use them interchangeably in some many situations. "automotive" + "seat belt" and "automobile" + "seat belt" differ in subtle ways.
-The difference is subtle enough to guarantee that some database records will be code on way, and some another way.
+The properties "automotive" and "automobile" are closely related, and in common use they are interchangeable in many situations. "automotive" + "seat belt" and "automobile" + "seat belt" differ in subtle ways.
+The difference is subtle enough to guarantee that some database identity records will be coded one way, and some another way.
 If there are any errors where one or the other term was used, then due to amibiguity, any reasoning about these closely related terms is likely be erroneous.

-"seat belts" are "webbing designed to retain an occupant or object in a seat".
+Wikipedia has both "automotive" and "automobile", but "lap belt" redirects to "seat belt", which seems sensible.
+The term "seat belt" could be defined as "webbing designed to retain an occupant or object in a seat".
 There is no single property "automotive--seat belts", but the separate ability to create subject lists allows for "automotive" + "seat belt", as well as "roller coaster" + "seat belt" and "aircraft" + "seat belt".

-The curatorial question: Is a seat belt simply a complex list of "belt" and "seat".
+Curatorial question: Is a seat belt simply a complex term of "belt" and "seat".
 I think not.
-The word "belt" is (in English) applied to clothing, machinery belts, and webbing.
+The word "belt" is (in English) applied to clothing, machinery belts, webbing, and others.
 Arguably, "seat belt" is simply Enlish-centric, where the word "belt" has multiple different meanings some of which could just as well be rope or chain.
-Perhaps the guiding curatorial policy is "avoid confusion" while attempting to be broad.
+Perhaps the guiding curatorial policy is "avoid confusion" while attempting to be broad and language agnostic.
 Properties which might naturally have multiple meanings should be avoided.
-Thus, we avoid the property "belt", which isn't so much broadly inclusive as it is describing mutually exclusive things.
+Thus, we avoid the property "belt", which isn't so much broadly inclusive as it describes mutually exclusive things.
 The word "automotive" is broad and inclusive.
 Thus properties for "belt (mechanical)", "seat belt", "belt (clothing)" make sense.
 The definitions would be explicit, and adding "(clothing)" merely disambiguates the label.

 In Spanish, a "fan belt" is "correa del ventilador", not "cinturon del ventilador".
 The Spanish word "cinturon" is a clothing belt.
-This difference between languages clarifies what are properties, and what words are simply conflations specific to English (or any language).
+This difference between languages clarifies what are properties, and what words are simply usages specific to English (or any language).
 My translations may be a bit clumsy, so I hope the conclusion is clear:

 ```